Annual Salary

 You'll usually need:

-UK Research and Innovation and industrial companies sometimes work together to offer Collaborative Awards in Science and Engineering studentships.
-This would give you the opportunity to do a PhD while getting practical research experience in industry.
+UK Research and Innovation and industrial companies sometimes offer studentships.
+This would give you the opportunity to do a PhD while getting practical research experience.

-It may improve your chances of finding work if you've got work experience in a research department or your degree included a placement in a research environment.
+It may improve your chances of finding work if you've got work experience in a research department, or your degree included a placement in a research environment.

 You can find out more about a career in scientific research through the Science Council.